-Deeper wells are faced with a range of drilling, stability, pressure and other issues which generally require a greater volume of drilling fluids, a more sophisticated drilling fluid system and a higher level of technical expertise from drilling fluid personnel.
+Horizontal and deeper wells are faced with a range of drilling, stability, pressure and other issues which generally require a greater volume of drilling fluids, a more sophisticated drilling fluid system and a higher level of technical expertise from drilling fluid personnel.
 In addition, the complexity associated with horizontal wells also increases the importance of effective drilling fluid systems.
-Well-bore integrity is increasing difficult to maintain as operators drill the "elbow" or "build" section of the horizontal leg.
-Accordingly, medium, deep and horizontal wells generally provide attractive margins for drilling fluid systems providers as the drilling fluid has to be high-graded and becomes more complex to achieve successful drilling outcomes.
+Well-bore integrity is increasingly difficult to maintain as operators drill the "elbow" or "build" section of the horizontal leg.
+Accordingly, horizontal wells generally provide more attractive margins for drilling fluid systems providers as the drilling fluid has to be high-graded and becomes more complex to achieve successful drilling outcomes.
 The Corporation's focus and expertise relates primarily to horizontal wells, and vertical and directional wells which are greater than 1,500 metres.
 Management's experience has been that drilling fluid system profitability increases significantly with the depth and complexity of the well drilled.

 The number of deep and horizontal wells drilled over the past few years has been increasing.
-In particular, Management believes the increased challenge to find new, substantial oil and natural gas reserves in the WCSB and the United States has led some exploration and production entities to focus on more complex and deeper reservoir targets.
-Until recently, there had been increasing activity in non-conventional drilling and production activities such as oilsands, SAGD and natural gas from coal and shale reservoirs, each of which require specialized drilling fluids.
+In particular, Management believes the increased challenge to find new, substantial oil and natural gas reserves in the WCSB and the United States has led some Operators to focus on more complex and deeper reservoir targets.

-Management believes the volatility in drilling activity can be attributed to a number of key factors including, but not limited to, hydrocarbon commodity prices, access of operators to debt and equity capital an increased number of available drilling rigs, expanded use of non-conventional extraction and production techniques, such as SAGD, coal bed methane extraction and activity in previously uneconomic and marginally economic resource plays through multi-stage fracturing techniques applied in horizontal drilling.
+Management believes that volatility in drilling activity can be attributed to a number of key factors, including, but not limited to, hydrocarbon commodity prices, access of Operators to debt and equity capital, availability of appropriately equipped drilling rigs, expanded use of non-conventional extraction and production techniques, such as SAGD, coal bed methane extraction and activity in previously uneconomic and marginally economic resource plays through multi-stage fracturing techniques applied in horizontal drilling.